takluyver/pygame-flatpak-test/README.rst

 Pygame is a framework for making games.

 The code here builds a flatpak package of the pygame *Aliens* example game.
-To try it out on a system with Flatpak
+To try it out on a system with Flatpak, run:

 .. code-block:: shell